tandao0909/hands-on-with-DS/Chapter 6/note.md

 - Space complexity is O(nodes), because we need to store the whole tree in the memory.
 - For small training set, you can speed up the process by presorting the data, but doing that slow down training considerably for large training sets.

+# Gini impurity or Entropy?

+- By default, Scikit-learn use the Gini impurity measure, but you can change to entropy by setting the `criterion` hyperparameter to "entropy".
+- The concept of entropy comes from thermodynamic, as a measure of disorder: entropy approaches zero if the element are grouped together and stay still.
+- Other domains uses this term too, for example in Shannon's information theory, where it measures the average information content in a message, as we discussed in chapter 4.
+Entropy is zero when all the messages are identical.
+- In machine learning, entropy is frequently used as an impurity measure: a set's entropy is zero if all element in that set is in the same class.
+- The formula of entropy is:
+    $$H_i = - \sum_{k=1, \rho_{i, k}\neq 0}^n \rho_{i, k} \log_2(\rho_{i, k})$$
+- For example, in left node, depth 2, the entropy is $-49/54\log_2(49/54) - 5/54\log_2(5/54) \approx 0.445$.
+- So in the end, what should you choose?
+The truth is, they lead to similar trees.
+Gini impurity tends to compute faster, so it is the default.
+- However if they differ, Gini impurity tends to isolate the most frequent class in its own branch, while entropy tends to produce slightly more balanced tree.

+# Regularization Hyperparameters

+-